 Images can play a major role in the difference between “document complete” and “fully rendered site” loading times, especially for mobile sites.

 One solution is to simply delay loading images.
 Let everything else load first and then only at the end start loading images.
 This ensures that your site is functional long before you get to the bandwidth-chugging portions of the page.
 As with everything else nowadays, there are lots of plugins that can help you.
 On WordPress, you can try Advanced Lazy Load or Smush.
 But if you need to do that, maybe the problem is simply that your images are too big and they slow down your site speed anyway.
-So why not compress them to begin with?
+So why not compress your images to begin with?

 We used two techniques for image compression for our case study: